Ilaiwi/effective-javascript/PITCHME.md

 </span>
 +++

-3. The third and final fact to learn about closures is that they can update the values of outer variables.
+- They can update the values of outer variables.

 ```
 function box() {